xuyimingwork/zdmin-ara/README.md

 ## next

+- [ ] prepare docs

+---

-- [ ] generate type file based on function files
+- [x] generate type file based on function files
 - [ ] changing local server to use express? or use express.router to drop connect-rest
 - [ ] setup test, first for normalizeImports